Monday, January 25, 2016

 Tench Fishing at Forest Park Lakes

 The lakes are an 80km drive from Wellington, but well worth it.
-They lakes are an absolutely lovely place to fish and contain a good head of Tench and Perch.
+They are an absolutely lovely place to fish and contain a good head of Tench and Perch.
 On the down side they contain plenty of Eels, which I loathe with a passion.

 It was hot and sunny and not the best conditions for catching Tench but I managed to catch three (along with seven Eels!), including one of about 5lbs which is a good size in this part of the world.